ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 with the PPM task.
 It does so as described here.

-First the aggregator checks that the request's batch interval respects the boundaries defined by the PPM parameters `Param`.
-Namely, it checks that both `batch_interval.start` and `batch_interval.end` are divisible by `Param.min_batch_duration` and that `batch_interval.end - batch_interval.start
+First the aggregator checks that the request's batch interval respects the boundaries defined by the PPM task's parameters.
+Namely, it checks that both `batch_interval.start` and `batch_interval.end` are divisible by `min_batch_duration` and that `batch_interval.end - batch_interval.start
 >= min_batch_duration`.
 Unless both these conditions are true, it aborts and alerts the peer with "invalid batch interval".